Agnieszka-21/health-store/README.md

 __JavaScript__

-[JSHint](https://jshint.com/) has been used to validate the two JavaScript files in the application.
-Both files returned no errors.
+[JSHint](https://jshint.com/) has been used to validate all JavaScript files in the application.
+The files returned no errors.
 - [waiver.js - validattion result](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/validators/js_waiver_validator.png)
 - [bio.js - validation result](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/validators/js_bio_validator.png)

 __Python__

 All Python files containing custom code have been run through the [Code Institute's Python linter](https://pep8ci.herokuapp.com/#) in order to ensure that they meet the PEP8 requirements/recommendations.
-No errors were found - you can find relevenat screenshots in [this folder](https://github.com/Agnieszka-21/namaste-django/tree/main/assets/python_linter).
+No errors were found - you can find relevenat screenshots in [this folder]().

 ### Lighthouse and Webaim Wave Testing